jxjo/Xoptfoil2/docs/worker/worker.md

   xtripb           = 1.0                         ! forced transition point 0..1 - bot
   vaccel           = 0.005                       ! xfoil vaccel parameter
 /

+&operating_conditions                            ! options to describe the optimization task x_flap                 = 0.75                  ! chord position of flap
+  y_flap                 = 0.0                   ! vertical hinge position
+  y_flap_spec            = 'y/c'                 ! ... in chord unit or 'y/t' relative to height
+  flap_angle             = 0.0                   ! list of flap angles to be set
 ```
 {: .lh-tight }

 #### Example

 The following worker command will generate a set of T1 polars for the RG15 airfoil.
 The alpha range is automatically determined to include 'cl max' (positve alpha) and 'cl min' (negative alpha).

+Polar generation will be done for 4 flap angles.
+So all together 5 * 4 polars will be generated using multi threading with one worker command.

 Laminar-turbulent transition is controlled by ncrit=7.

 ```
 worker -w polar -i polars.inp  -a RG15.dat